 You will receive an automated email confirming that we have received your application and we will be in contact as per the following stages:

-- You will be invited to attend an interview.
-Please bring your qualifications, references and photographic identification with you.
+- Once you have completed the entry test, you will be invited to attend an interview online using Microsoft Teams.
+Please have your qualifications, and photographic identification to show at the interview

 You will be informed of the outcome by email within 10 working days after the interview.
 There are four possible outcomes: